cole-trapnell-lab/cufflinks/getting-started.md

 | CELL_T24_A02_cuffquant_out/abundances.cxb   | T24_A02 |
 | CELL_T24_A03_cuffquant_out/abundances.cxb   | T24_A03 |

-Now, you are ready to load the expression data into Monocle and start analyzing your experiment.
+Now, you are ready to load the expression data into Cufflinks and start analyzing your experiment.

-##Analyzing data with Monocle
+##Analyzing data with Cufflinks

-Monocle provides a number of tools you can use to analyze your single cell expression experiments.
+Cufflinks provides a number of tools you can use to analyze your single cell expression experiments.
 To get started, we must create a CellDataSet object.
 You can do this with the commands below:

 {% highlight R %}
 > library(monocle)